 Regional variation in farmland values is significant, owing to general economic conditions, differences in the health of local farm economies, policy, and location-specific characteristics that affect the returns to farmland.
-In the Corn Belt, farm real estate values were over twice the national, per-acre average in 2016, whereas values in the Mountain region were less than half the national average.
+In the Corn Belt, farm real estate values were over twice the national per-acre average in 2017, while values in the Mountain region were less than half the national average.
 Individual regions have also experienced different trends in appreciation in farm real estate values.
-Most recently, the Pacific and Southern Plains regions saw the highest rates of annual appreciation of 3.4 percent and 1.6 percent (to $4,940 and $1,930 per acre), respectively, in 2016.
-In contrast, farm real estate values in the Northern Plains and Corn Belt, two major cash commodity production regions, continued their recent downward trend, with respective declines of 4.3 percent and 0.9 percent (to $2,240 and $6,290 per acre) over the 12 months ending June 1, 2016.
+Over 2016-17, the Pacific and Southern Plains regions saw the highest rates of annual appreciation of 8.7 percent and 6.2 percent (to $5,370 and $2,050 per acre), respectively.
+In contrast, farm real estate values in the Northern Plains and Corn Belt, two major cash commodity production regions, continued their recent downward trend, with respective declines of 1.8 percent and 0.5 percent (to $2,170/acre).
+The Southeast and Lake States regions also experienced declines of over 2 percent over 2017-18.

-For ERS research that examined the factors contributing to these changes in historical relationships, see:
+For ERS research that examines the factors contributing to these changes in historical relationships, see: